Lonely Fish Cheered Up By Fake Visitors

 mimicking the hundreds of people who normally peer in on the fish each day.

-Ocean sunfish, also known as mola.
+Ocean sunfish are also known as mola.

 They can be found in oceans all over the world,